Part I

 It mediates wind, grief, delight, and ultraviolet truth.

-In Brehon times, injury to skin incurred compensation because the body was considered sovereign territory.
-When we rush to conquer blemishes with quick fixes,
+Under Brehon law, injury to skin required compensation because the body was recognised as sovereign territory.

 I prefer to pause.